 This course covers basic principles of structure and nomenclature of organic compounds, both aliphatic and aromatic.
 It emphasizes the principles of chemical reactions of organic compounds and the synthesis or degradation of bio-molecules in human metabolism.
 Saturated hydrocarbons, unsaturated hydrocarbons, synthesis, properties and reactions of alcohols, identification of functional groups, hybridization of hydrocarbons, stereochemistry cis-trans isomerism and addition reactions are covered.
-Lab activities include the use of models for the design of hydrocarbon and isomer structures.
-Experiments such as purification or separation, physical characterization, reaction types, and synthesis of organic compounds are included.
 3 credits

-CHEM 211 Organic Chemistry II (Transitional Term)
+CHEM 211 Organic Chemistry II

 This course is a further study of the chemistry of carbon compounds from a functional group perspective.
 The course covers structure and nomenclature of specific organic compounds like thiols, aldehydes, ketones, amines, esters, carboxylic acids, carboxylic acids derivatives, benzene, phenol, Hofmann elimination reaction, Sn1, Sn2, E1 and E2 reactions.
 Emphasis is given on reactions, preparations, uses, and simple mechanisms and their biological application.
-Lab activities are focused on the detection and identification of the presence of the specific functional groups studied in the course in molecules of biomedical relevance as proteins, drugs, and others.
 3 credits